sonniebailey/sonniebailey.github.io/about-content.md

 Historically I have met a lot of clients at my home office.
 We are in the middle of major renovations so my home office isn't currently suitable for meetings.

 The majority of my clients are outside of Christchurch.
 Some clients has historically flown in to meet me.
 However, the vast majority of clients speak with me via Zoom and communicate via email.
+Broadly speaking, this is my preference.

 ## About Fairhaven Wealth